syncfusion-content/wpf-docs/wpf/DockingManager/Styling-and-Templates.md

 ### HeaderStyle

-Header of **each** dock child can be customized through the `HeaderStyle` property of DockingManager.
+Header of individual dock child can be customized through the `HeaderStyle` property of DockingManager.
 The customized style will apply to dock, auto hidden and tabbed windows.
 The following code illustrate the dock windows with customized header style,

 {% tabs %}